Rabbit Whitman

 Hobart Clinton "Rabbit" Whitman (December 2, 1897 – February 1969) was an American professional baseball player.

 Career

 An outfielder, Whitman spent his career in minor league baseball.
 He spent eleven of his fourteen professional seasons in the International League and was inducted into the International League Hall of Fame in 2008.

+Playing for the Winston-Salem Twins in 1920, Whitman won the Piedmont League batting title, hitting .351 at age 21.

 Personal life

 In 1931, Whitman married Agnes Krobath.